samiah-ss/Binary-Image-Classifier/README.md

 ## This model detects whether or not binary images are malware.

 Received a fishy email?
 Suspect a PDF to be malicious?
-Change the format to a malware binary visualization image.
+Convert your file to a malware binary visualization image.
 Then upload it here to check if it is benign or malicious.

 Made by Samiah Siddiqua